Witless/topbot/README.md

 ## Why?

-I mean, it's a weird concept that might not be useful at all, but I learned Redis whilest making it so that's what counts!
+I mean, it's a weird concept that might not be useful at all, but I learned Redis whilst making it so that's what counts!

 ## Installation